Ricardosgeral/relier/README.md

     $ sudo chmod +x raspbian-post-install.sh && sed -i 's/\r//' raspbian-post-install.sh
     $ sudo ./raspbian-post-install.sh

-Next, you need to get your *json* file with the google signed credentials.
+Next, you need to get your *json* file with the Google signed credentials.
-First, you need to create a developer account and enable some APIs (follow steps 1-4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#)), then, you need to get your *Signed Credential* (follow steps 5-6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials)).
+First, you need to create a project in the developer console and enable some APIs (follow steps 1-4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#)), then, get the *Signed Credential* (follow steps 5-6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials)).
 *Copy* your signed credentials, then, do:

     $ sudo nano /home/pi/relier/service_creds.json